BusBeekn

 Branding and Visual Language:

-The name "BusBeekn" echoes "Bus Beacon", symbolizing a guiding signal for parents and guardians.
+The name "BusBeekn" is a play on "Bus Beacon", symbolizing a guiding signal for parents and guardians.

-The bee logo represents activity, care, and guardianship - all values central to a school bus tracking experience.
-It also adds warmth and nods to traditional school bus colors (yellow and black).
+The bee logo reflects values of activity, care, and guardianship, qualities at the heart of the school bus tracking experience.
+It also adds warmth and familiarity, subtly referencing the traditional school bus colors: yellow and black.

 While yellow and black were used as accent colors for familiarity, they were not chosen as primaries due to accessibility concerns.